Layout

 Layout design is the process of arranging visual elements such as text, images, and shapes on a page.

 Apps have a variety of available layouts.
 These layouts adapt the app body content to every screen size and device type.
-Selecting the proper layout for the task at hand will benefit the merchant’s experience when using your app.
+Selecting the proper layout for the task at hand will benefit your app's merchant experience.

 The responsive layout grid.

 The Polaris Layout component provides built-in responsiveness.
 The following breakpoints are applied in the Shopify admin.
-Take these into into consideration when building your app:
+Take these into into consideration when you build your app.

 A responsive app on a desktop and mobile device.